0xJs/RedTeaming_CheatSheet/windows-ad/Domain-Privilege-Escalation.md

 See [Kerberoast](#Kerberoast)

 ### Printer bug2
--  It also works across a Two-way forest trust with TGT Delegation enabled!
+-  It also works across a Two-way forest trust if TGT Delegation is enabled!

 #### Check if TGTDelegation is enabled (run on DC)
 ```